asagi4/comfyui-prompt-control/doc/syntax.md

 There are two forms of scheduled prompts.

 ### Basic scheduling expressions
 Basic expressions take the form `[before:after:X]` where `X` is the switch point, a decimal number between 0.0 and 1.0 inclusive, representing 0 to 100% of timesteps.
+Either prompt can also be empty.
 For example:
 ```
 a [red:blue:0.5] cat